Burwin/JsonCryption.Utf8Json/README.md

 Next, you'll need to set your default `IJsonFormatterResolver` to be an instance of `EncryptedResolver`, which should have a Singleton lifetime in your app.

 `EncryptedResolver` takes two arguments:
-- An instance of `IJsonFormatterResolver`
+- An instance of `Utf8Json.IJsonFormatterResolver`
-- An instance of `IDataProtector`
+- An instance of `Microsoft.AspNetCore.DataProtection.Abstractions.IDataProtectionProvider`

 The `IJsonFormatterResolver` serves two purposes.
 It is used to:
 - Serialize/deserialize when encryption isn't needed for a given field/property